cellux/zzlua/README.md

 * access to various system calls (sys)
 * access to the process environment (env)

-Basically it's like node.js, implemented in LuaJIT with a bit of C support.
+Basically it's like node.js, implemented in LuaJIT and a little bit of C.

 ## Additional features and library bindings